 The Firm’s 2012 Internal Capital Adequacy Assessment Process (“ICAAP”) did not identify any internal or external risks that resulted in the Firm having to increase its capital levels.
 Accordingly, the Firm’s business and operational risks are limited in scope and the Firm believes that it has a minimal risk profile.

-We work with these providers because we consider them to be financially sound and good at the service they provide.
+We work with providers who we consider to be financially sound and good at the service they provide.
 We do NOT receive any remuneration from them nor do we have any agreement with them that we will use their services.
 The reasons that we do not use similar providers from across the whole market are that Arena Wealth has a relatively small number of clients and we do not consider it to be cost efficient to spend time on reviewing the whole market for these services.
 Whilst we do not provide advice across the full range of investment products, we do strive to provide advice that we consider most suitable to our clients' personal circumstances, using trusted partners where required.
 We do review the services of our chosen providers periodically to ensure that it is fit for the purpose of meeting our clients' investment needs and objectives.
-Dentons are recent winners of industry awards for their services and Adam and Company are part of the Royal Bank of Scotland group which we believe invests millions of pounds in the custodian and investment management systems that we use to manage our clients' wealth.

 If advice is required concerning areas of business which we do not cover, we can recommend another firm.

 Governance and Risk Framework

 The Firm oversees and manages its risks through a combination of a Compliance Manual, routine monitoring of policies and procedures, a Business Continuity Plan, an annual independent audit and reporting process, and the use of an independent UK compliance consultant.
 The Firm’s policies, procedures and financial controls are regularly reviewed and revised as needed.